kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/31-geojson-location-geocoder-hook-mapquest-api.md

 ];
 ```

-* The cool thing about this package is we'll get all this lng, lat and other stuff just by putting in an address
+* The cool thing about this package is we'll get all this `lng`, `lat` and other stuff just by putting in an address

 ## We'll use mapquest
 * Register for API key at [developer mapquest](https://developer.mapquest.com/)